-A fireplace mantel is a perfect place to showcase some of your collections and vintage items, antiques and even things considered “old junk” look especially warm and nostalgic when displayed effectively on your mantel.
-This is popular with rustic decorating, a shabby chic look or when you just want to blend in some of the past with your more modern decor.
+A fireplace mantel is a perfect place to showcase some of your collections and vintage items.
+Antiques and even things considered “old junk” look especially warm and nostalgic when displayed effectively on your mantel.
+This is popular with rustic decorating, a shabby chic look, or when you just want to blend in some of the past with your more modern decor.
+I’ll show you how to decorate a mantel and get your collections out of the box.

 Since a fireplace is a focal point and a cozy place to gather for warmth and conversation, it makes sense that it is a popular place to also show off vintage accessories.
 Not only are they conducive to the warm atmosphere but they also tend to bring about conversation.